tanyaw0923/GCP-FWA-MLOps-Accelerator/README.md

 This project demonstrates a reusable MLOps architecture for detecting potentially fraudulent healthcare providers/claims using Google Cloud Platform.

 ### Business goal:
-a reusable ML product that data scientists can plug in a new dataset, target, features, model techniques, and the same pipeline handles validation, training, evaluation, registration, deployment, monitoring, and retraining.
+A reusable ML product that data scientists can plug in a new dataset, target, features, model techniques, and the same pipeline handles validation, training, evaluation, registration, deployment, monitoring, and retraining.
 Eventually support rapid experimentation without allowing each data scientist to build a separate production workflow.

 ### Users:
 The pipeline is designed for a team of talented and innovative data scientists who may experiment with different: